 The case study below outlines how our qualitative recruiting company found this exact audience for a major social media platform.

-The Challenge: Creating a Successful Influencer Marketing Program
+How to Create a Successful Influencer Marketing Program

 89% of marketers agree that ROI from influencer marketing is the same or better than other channels (Mediakix).